 Based on an ecological model of health, MPH@GW’s health communication elective courses help students learn to use communication and marketing as strategic tools to influence people, places and environmental conditions in ways that advance public health initiatives.
-These elective courses are designed for people looking to develop strong communication skills and who want to collaborate with other health practitioners to lead and execute impactful public health campaigns to improve a specific geographic area or demographic.

 What Can I Do With Health Communication?